macblizzard/kube-notes/README.md

 #### To move running pods to different node for Node maintenance
 ```
 kubectl drain node-1
+or,
+kubectl drain node-1 --ignore-daemonsets
+or,
+kubectl drain node-1 --ignore-daemonsets --force   # this will remove any running pod that is not part of a replicaset, etc.
 ```
 This will gracefully terminate all running pods on the node and recreate them on a different node, and mark the node as SchedulingDisabled.